4QuarterSet - Full Set of Uilleann Pipe Drones and Regulators

 The tuning feature allows you to play along along with historical recordings that may not be in exact standard pitches.

-4QuarterSet uses 16-bit 44 KHz, seamlessly looped audio samples based on my personal 3/4 set of pipes built by Kirk Lynch, not synthesized tones, so is very realistic sounding.
+Regulators uses 16-bit 44 KHz, seamlessly looped audio samples of real sets, not synthesized tones, so is very realistic sounding.
 The samples all are tuned using proper just intonation relative to the drones.

-Suggestion: To really enjoy this app, try pluging your iPhone or iPod Touch into a powerful amplifier and speakers.
+Suggestion: To really enjoy this app, try pluging your iPhone into a powerful amplifier and speakers.
 The tiny speaker on these devices just can't do justice to the sounds of the drones and bass regulator.

 Regulator notes (key of D)